-- (b) The assurance practitioner is satisfied that those persons who are to perform the engagement collectively have the appropriate competence and capabilities (see also paragraph 32 of this ASAE); and - (c) The basis upon which the engagement is to be performed has been agreed, through: - (i) Establishing that the preconditions for an assurance engagement are present (see also paragraphs 24-26 of this ASAE); and - (ii) Confirming that there is a common understanding between the assurance practitioner and the engaging party of the terms of the engagement, including the assurance practitioner's reporting responsibilities. - 22.23.
-If the engagement partner obtains information that would have caused the firm to decline the engagement had that information been available earlier, the engagement partner shall communicate that information promptly to the firm, so that the firm and the engagement partner can take the necessary action.
+- 21. The lead assurance practitioner shall be satisfied that appropriate procedures regarding the acceptance and continuance of client relationships and assurance engagements have been followed by the firm, and shall determine that conclusions reached in this regard are appropriate. - 22.
+The assurance practitioner shall accept or continue an assurance engagement only when: (Ref: Para.
+A30-A34) - (a) The assurance practitioner has no reason to believe that relevant ethical requirements, including independence, will not be satisfied; - (b) The assurance practitioner is satisfied that those persons who are to perform the engagement collectively have the appropriate competence and capabilities (see also paragraph 32 of this ASAE); and - (c) The basis upon which the engagement is to be performed has been agreed, through: - (i) Establishing that the preconditions for an assurance engagement are present (see also paragraphs 24-26 of this ASAE); and - (ii) Confirming that there is a common understanding between the assurance practitioner and the engaging party of the terms of the engagement, including the assurance practitioner's reporting responsibilities. - 23.
+If the lead assurance practitioner obtains information that would have caused the firm to decline the engagement had that information been available earlier, the lead assurance practitioner shall communicate that information promptly to the firm, so that the firm and the lead assurance practitioner can take the necessary action.